-In addition to the items noted above, students will also need a few other items for the class.
-These include:

-Leather work boots - You WILL have very hot metal fragments hit your feet that will burn through anything that is not leather.
-Trust us.
-Hot slag is very smart and will find a way to burn you through any mesh or seam on your boots.
-Steel toe boots are also highly recommended.
+In addition to the items noted above, students will also need Leather work boots.
+You WILL have very hot metal fragments hit your feet that will burn through anything that is not leather.
+Steel toe boots are highly recommended.

 Also note that the clothes you will wear in the welding course are going to get abused.
 Aside from the dirt, hot slag and grinders burn a lot of small holes in shirts and jeans.
 Don't wear your favorite jeans or shirts to class.